tencentyun/intlcloud-documents/product/计算/专用宿主机/操作指南/分配子机_intl.md

  - Security group:
      - If you have not created a security group, select **Create a security group**;
      - If you already have a security group, select **Select a security group**.
 Meanwhile, you can preview the security group rules.
-For more information, see [Security Group]
+For more information, see Security Group
 ![Host information](https://main.qcloudimg.com/raw/20ba29ea87e44cd2d0d7cdde37737c69.png)

 8. Select security reinforcement and Cloud Monitor components.
  - Security reinforcement: DDoS protection, WAF and Host Security are activated free of charge.
 For more information, see [Host Security](https://cloud.tencent.com/document/product/296/2221).
  - Cloud Monitor: Cloud product monitoring is activated free of charge.
 Components are installed to obtain host monitoring metrics displayed as monitoring icons.
 Plus, custom alarm thresholds can be configured.
-For more information, see [Cloud Monitor Overview]
+For more information, see Cloud Monitor Overview.

 > After the CVM instance is created, you will receive a message including the instance name, public IP address, private IP address, login name and the initial password (if Random Password is selected) which can be used to log in and manage the instance.